-It really is a delicate balance my friends.
+It really is a delicate balance, my friends.
 This is going to look different for every business based on your customer, your resources, and what you enjoy doing the most.

 Relying too much on one channel or platform

-Of course, I’m sure you’ve heard people talk about how you can’t build your entire businesses on social media because it could all go away tomorrow.
+Of course, I’m sure you’ve heard people talk about how you can’t build your entire business on social media because it could all go away tomorrow.
 That’s why most experts in the space will tout the importance of an email list, for example.